judyandiealvarez/azure-sql-export/README.md

 1. **Run the export script** on your source Azure SQL Database
 2. **Review the generated files** in the output directory
 3. **On your target server**, run the files in this order:
-   - Schema files (tables first, then views, functions, procedures, triggers)
+   - Schema files from `schema/` directory (tables first, then views, functions, procedures, triggers)
-   - Data files (INSERT statements)
+   - Data files from `data/` directory (INSERT statements)
 4. **Use the migration_script.sql** as a reference for the proper order

 ## Configuration Options